dvbarnes/ai-assistant/README.md

 # Overview

-Exploration on creating random AI agents that I can think of with the goal to have a fully functional agent that can coordinate.
+Exploration on creating AI agents and ensuring automation testing can be setup to ensure safe and reliable deployments.
 # Goals

 - All agents have tests wrapped around them to signify correctness